 Please go to EventON > Settings > General enable language-corresponding events and save changes.

 Step 2: Create events for languages

 Once enabled in settings go to each event edit page and you will see a new box as shown below under Main Event Details.

 This will allow you to select the corresponding language for the given event.
-Eg. if you create a new event called “Christmas Party” in english and your L1 is English you send L1 under here.
-Similarly you would select L2 etc. for other languages that you can decide on.
-These languages are not set, but rather differentiates based on the L1, L2 values.
+Eg. if you create a new event called “Christmas Party” in English and your L1 is English you can select L1 on this option.
+Similarly, you can select L2 if you have other event languages.
+These languages are not set but rather differentiated based on the L1, and L2 values.
 Therefore you can use these classifications for any language you want.